margaret-swift/abmAME/README.md

 ```
 -->

 **Install with GitHub**

-To install the development versions of the package from GitHub, use the `install_github` function from the `devtools` library.
+To install the development versions of the abmAnimalMovement package from GitHub, use the `install_github` function from the `devtools` library.

 ```
 install.packages("devtools")
 devtools::install_github("BenMMarshall/abmAnimalMovement")
 ```

 ## Core simulation function